-Small vehicles are parked anywhere on the sidewalk or pedestrian plazas.
+Small vehicles are parked anywhere on the sidewalk or pedestrian plazas

-ProsPeople are used to racks on sidewalks.Does not take car parking.
-Cons Takes space away from pedestrians and can impede pedestrian and ADA access.
-Small vehicles can easily fall and begin to block the pedestrian clear path.
-Improper small vehicle parking, even by a few inches, can significantly degrade pedestrian access.
-5 6 5
+- People are used to racks on sidewalks. - Does not take car parking.

+- Takes space away from pedestrians and can impede pedestrian and ADA access. - Small vehicles can easily fall and begin to block the pedestrian clear path.
+Improper small vehicle parking, even by a few inches, can significantly degrade pedestrian access. - Many sidewalks are too narrow for provide bike parking and retain 6' pedestrian clear path. (see NACTO: Bike Share Siting Guide)